-Work Integrated Learning in Science and Information Technology
+Work Integrated Learning in Science

 This course requires students to integrate real world skills and experience with theoretical concepts and knowledge obtained during their program.
 Students will undertake work-integrated placement or similar community learning and/or leadership activities to position themselves for a career upon graduation.
 This is achieved through integrating real world skills and experience with work-integrated, experiential learning supported by appropriate readings and career guidance.
 High achieving students are able to expand the theoretical knowledge and skills developed in their undergraduate program, and apply knowledge and skills in an external context.

 Students will be able to undertake their work integrated learning placement in a broad spectrum of work environments (within or outside the University) such as business, community/voluntary organisations, industry, research labs etc. It is the student's responsibility to organise this placement or similar external activity before commencing this course, and to obtain written approval from the relevant Program Convenor or Course Coordinator, who will ensure that the placement does not adversely affect other existing placement courses of the University.
 Further details appear under 'Content' below.
 Direction will be provided on-site by a placement supervisor.
 Admission is based on merit and the number of places available may be restricted.
 Students should enquire through the Course Coordinator or Program Convenor.